US flies heavy B-1 Lancer bombers over East Siberian Sea | Law-Order

 The US regularly conducts aerial, naval and ground-force maneuvers in and around Europe, but a top Russian military officer said Friday that the number of US and NATO flights near Russia's borders have increased markedly this year.
 Col.-Gen. Sergei Surovikin, who heads Russia's air force, told reporters Friday that in August alone Russian fighter jets were scrambled on 27 occasions to intercept American and other NATO warplanes over the Baltic, Barents and the Black and Okhotsk Seas.

-He said B-52s in late August and early September flew close to Russian borders near Crimea and the Russian Baltic exclave of Kaliningrad, and accused them of practicing for offensive operations.
-"The strategic bombers' crews practiced launching cruise missiles at facilities in Russia from airspace over the central part of the Black Sea and the territory of Estonia," Surovikin said.
+He said B-52s in late August and early September flew close to Russian borders near Crimea and the Russian Baltic exclave of Kaliningrad, and accused them of practising for offensive operations.
+“The strategic bombers' crews practised launching cruise missiles at facilities in Russia from airspace over the central part of the Black Sea and the territory of Estonia,” Surovikin said.

 During the Sept.
 4 flight, three B-52s flew over the Sea of Azov to come as close as 30 kilometers to Crimea, he said.
 “We see the combat training of strategic aircrews in close proximity to the Russian border as hostile and provocative,” Surovikin said.